eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 		+ Is where the main method is located.
 + **There are complementary modules**:
 	+ crypto:
-		+ Everything relative to cryptographics keys.
+		+ Everything relative to cryptographic keys.
-		datatypes:
+	+ datatypes:
-		+ Det of types being used by Besu.
+		+ Data types being used by Besu.
 	+ metrics:
-		+ Teemetry/prometheus not tight to internal Besu.
+		+ OpenTelemetry/Prometheus not tight to internal Besu.
 	+ ethereum:
 		+ Is not a module but contains modules :
 			+ api :